apache/trafficcontrol/tc-health-client/README.md

 -->
 # NAME

-tm-health-client - Traffic Monitor Health Client service
+tc-health-client - Traffic Control Health Client service

 # SYNOPSIS

-tm-health-client [-f config-file]  -h  [-l logging-directory]  -v
+tc-health-client [-f config-file]  -h  [-l logging-directory]  -v

 # DESCRIPTION

-The tm-health-client command is used to manage **Apache Traffic Server** parents on a host running **Apache Traffic Server**.
+The tc-health-client command is used to manage **Apache Traffic Server** parents on a host running **Apache Traffic Server**.
 The command should be started by **systemd** and run as a service.
-On startup, the command reads its default configuration file **/etc/trafficcontrol-cache-config/tm-health-client.json**.
+On startup, the command reads its default configuration file **/etc/trafficcontrol-health-client/tc-health-client.json**.
 After reading the config file it polls the configured **Traffic OPs** to obtain a list of **Traffic Monitors** for the configured **CDN** and begins polling the available **Traffic Monitors** for Traffic Server cache statuses.